Cruduper/Artillery-Java141/README.md

 ### 📖 Description

 3rd major project from my Intro to Java 141 class.
-This is a command line Artillery game!
+This is a command line, non-graphical Artillery game!

 Instructions: